|Last updated 17 July 2023

 VH-BUU at Brisbane-Eagle Farm, probably during the return from Sydney to New Guinea in September 1956 after the original BMW radials had been replaced by P&W Wasps.
 Geoff Goodall collection

 |Baiyer River, New Guinea in October 1959 after VH-BUU ground-looped off the strip.

 The wheel skid tracks tell the story.
-John Hopton Collection of the damage sustained at Baiyer River, October 1957.
+John Hopton Collection view of the damage sustained at Baiyer River, October 1959.

 stripped remains of VH-BUU abandoned at Baiyer River airfield circa